Clowns lurked outside schools to promote a speech academy. Horrified parents called the police.

 “The police are verifying the facts with an education center on their alleged involvement in the incidents.
-Police investigations are ongoing,” local media reported, citing a statement that did not name the education center.
+Police investigations are ongoing,” Singapore newspaper Today reported, citing a statement that did not name the education center.

 Authorities asked the public to avoid interactions with strangers and to continue reporting suspicious activity to the police, as the principal of one of the targeted schools asked parents to remind their children of the risk that strangers pose.